 For these patient a care plan is available.
 For a set fee, carers have access to 24/7 advice and support by telephone or email; priority home visits, discounted out of hours visits (including euthanasia), and free repeat prescriptions (if under the sole care of Selix Vets).
 Further benefits are available for additional fees, such as regular home visits, nursing care, discounts on long term medication (if under the sole care of Selix Vets); free loan of mobility aids (e.g. harness, support sling, subject to a deposit).
 Enrolment in the plan in not essential, and carers may elect to use the service as needed.

 Care for these patients may be provided in conjunction with the pet’s regular veterinary surgeon or pets may transfer to the sole care of Selix Vets.
 Pets are expected to remain in the care of their own vet, if they still require regular blood tests or other diagnostics as we do not provide this service.
-However carers may elect to transfer to Selix Vets at any stage during Palliative or Hospice care.
+However carers may elect to transfer to Selix Vets at any stage.